 The Bubble Burst

-On the 5th January my little pregnancy bubble was burst in the worst way possible.
+On the 5th January my happy little pregnancy bubble burst in the worst way possible.
 I was 14 weeks by now.
 I felt tired, weak and queasy.
-I rested and that evening after Ben had put Stanley to bed I lay on the sofa, and took paracetamol as I had back ache.
+I rested and that evening after I’d put Stanley to bed I lay on the sofa, and took paracetamol as I had back ache.
 Nothing too out of the ordinary, nothing to cause alarm.